Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/plc-tag-interaction.md

 The HMI is tightly connected to PLC state logic.

-Any change in HMI buttons, command words or status words must be synchronized with the PLC program.
+Any change in HMI buttons, macros, command variables or status variables must be synchronized with the PLC program.